 Farm Contents and Structures

 Farm insurances cover the most important contents and structures of your farm.
-This would include all kinds of machines and equipment directly used in the business, even from preparing livestock up to distribute the products.
+This would include all kinds of machines and equipment directly used in the business, even from preparing livestock up to distributing the products.
 The covered machinery and equipment are the tractors, pickers, plows, wagons, mowers, rakers, and many others.
 Since this is just about anything found on your farm, it also includes your mobile homes and household personal property.

 The coverage for vehicles does not include your personal vehicles.
 The insurance does not cover vehicles you use on the public road as auto insurance takes responsibility for this.